Grupo Cajamar posts net profit of €62.6 million, up 163.6% after bolstering its balance sheet07 de Febrero, 2022

 As a further step in its strategy to free up and allocate funds in relation to the sustainable economy and contribute to hitting the European Union’s environmental and social objectives, in 2021 Cajamar established a Sustainable Bonds Framework under which it plans to issue social, green and/or sustainable bonds as an effective instrument through which investments can be channelled to tackle social exclusion and drive sustainable development.
 In addition, it has established screening criteria, valuation strategies and unwanted relations, having put a series of ecological transition exclusions and ethical exclusions in place.

 Cajamar is also a member of several organisations working to champion sustainable finance and curb climate change.
 It is a signatory of the United Nations Global Compact, a member of the UNEP FI and a founding signatory of the Principles for Responsible Banking.
-It reports its carbon footprint to Carbon Disclosure Project (CDP), achieving a score of A- which ranks it among the leading and most advanced companies for its performance and transparency in environmental management.
+It reports its carbon footprint to Carbon Disclosure Project (CDP).
 It also champions and follows the recommendations of the Task Force on Climate-Related Financial Disclosure (TCFD) regarding sustainable finance matters.
 It has also joined the Science Based Targets initiative, pledging to establish Net Zero emissions reduction targets.

 Turning to transparency and management, it calculates its carbon footprint annually and offsets 100% of its emissions by purchasing credits for the “Conservation of the Amazon in Madre de Dios, Peru” project, thus contributing to reducing deforestation in the area and sustainable management of the forest to generate benefits for the local communities.